FinAgentBench: A Benchmark Dataset for Agentic Retrieval in Financial Question Answering

 In the first stage, document-type ranking, annotators are given a query and a fixed set of five SEC document types (\textsc{10-K}, \textsc{10-Q}, \textsc{8-K}, earnings transcripts, and DEF-14A).
 They are asked to rank the document types in order of relevance by rearranging them via a drag-and-drop interface.
 In the second stage, annotators examine all paragraph-level chunks from the most relevant to the least relevant filing of the top-ranked document type and assign a graded relevance score (0, 1, or 2) to each passage based on how well it answers the query.

 All annotations were conducted by finance professionals with relevant industry experience.
 Each query was independently labeled by two annotators, and disagreements were resolved through a brief adjudication process.
 This dual-annotator setup with adjudication effectively functions as a cross-validation mechanism, enhancing the reliability and consistency of the labels.
-The final dataset comprises 5,00 annotated examples for document-type ranking and 2{,}929 fully annotated queries for chunk-level relevance, covering 10 U.S.\ public firms listed in the S\&P-100 (OEX) index.
-On average, each query is associated with 2.92 relevant document types, 6.41 directly relevant chunks, and 9.24 partially relevant chunks.